-Formed by University of Oklahoma students in recovery in August 2018, United Students in Service is an organization providing a safe, sober environment for students currently in recovery, those supporting recovery and those who are seeking recovery at OU.
+Formed by University of Oklahoma students in recovery in August 2018, Students in Recovery is an organization providing a safe, sober environment for students currently in recovery, those supporting recovery and those who are seeking recovery at OU.
 We support all forms of recovery and encourage self-determination and fun in recovery by way of sober tailgates, town halls, organized community work and education about all forms of addiction.

 Located in Norman, Oklahoma, The Virtue Center works to be a place of solace for those experiencing substance abuse, compulsive gambling and mental health issues including trauma.
 By way of compassion, clarity, and understanding, we strive to help people improve recurring behaviors and find a new path in life.